 Caitlin Murphy is the Community Health Data and Research Manager at HPC.
 In her role at HPC, Murphy manages data collection and analysis for hospitals and nursing homes in a 7-county region in northeast Florida; develops statistical/quantitative reports for various stakeholders including the state of Florida, government agencies, healthcare facilities, and other clients; conducts population-based research; leads health assessment and planning activities; and plans, analyzes, and evaluates current or proposed health programs for the purposes of program development.
 Previously, Murphy worked in health education and epidemiology at the Florida Department of Health in Leon County, and in environmental planning with the U.S. Forest Service.
 Murphy earned a Master of Public Health and a Master of Science in Urban Planning from Florida State University, where she also conducted a health impact assessment of the Florida National Scenic Trail.

-Flora Davis, Project Coordinator for Mental Health First Aid, Health Planning Council
+Cori Aguilar, Project Coordinator for Mental Health First Aid, Health Planning Council

 Cori Aguilar is the Project Coordinator at HPC who is currently monitoring and coordinating the Mental Health First Aid project’s overall performance.
 She brings diverse talent and skills to our organization with more than 10 years of project management experience.
 Her innovative concepts in organizing, controlling project activities, communicating risks, and solving complex issues effectively drives the success of her projects.
 Prior to her joining HPC, Cori worked in the insurance industry for 20 years in administration.
 She is also a certified Lean Six Sigma Yellow Belt.